hiddify/hiddify.com/docs/manager/basic-concepts-and-troubleshooting/Troubleshooting-connectivity-issues-with-HiddifyManager-and-proxies.md

 ---

 # Troubleshooting connectivity issues with HiddifyManager and proxies
+Why don't my connections connect even though HiddifyManager is installed?

+Or, what is the story behind this that it connects with One ISP but does not connect with other one, for example?

+Follow this article to the end to answer these questions.

 As mentioned in the preliminaries of HiddifyManager configuration installation, there are several reasons for this issue:

 > 1. IP or domain is blocked.